berkeley-dsep-infra/datahub/docs/admins/howto/new-hub.rst

       cp deployments/datahub/secrets/gcr-key.json deployments/<hub-name>/secrets

 #.
 Commit the hub directory, and make a PR to the the ``staging`` branch in the
    GitHub repo.
 Once tests pass, merge the PR to get a working staging hub!
-You can log into it at https://<hub-name>-staging.datahub.berkeley.edu.
+It might take a few minutes for HTTPS to work, but after that you can log into it at https://<hub-name>-staging.datahub.berkeley.edu.
 Test it out and make sure things work as you think they should.

 #.
 Make a PR from the ``staging`` branch to the ``prod`` branch.
 When this PR is
    merged, it'll deploy the production hub.
-You  can log into it at https://<hub-name>.datahub.berkeley.edu.
+It might take a few minutes for HTTPS to work, but after that you can log into it at https://<hub-name>.datahub.berkeley.edu.
 Test it out and make sure things work as you think they should.